-This lab course is a continuation of Data Management and Design (LCIS2420), with emphasis placed on database application development using tools such as Oracle or SQL Server.
+This lab course has an emphasis on database application development using tools such as Oracle or SQL Server.
 Students will be exposed to the more advanced feature aspects of report, form and query design.
 Students will be introduced to macros, menu design, SQL and modules to automate many aspects of a database application.
-This course requires familiarity with database design and normalization.
-(Prerequisites: LCIS1400, LCIS2420) (9/2013)
+(Prerequisites: LCIS1400) (9/2013)